When you’re sliding into first— The Diarrhea Song

 What to do if you’re stopped?
 Well, chances are high that you won’t be but my go-to excuse is to always say, “I have a meeting!” in English.
 Confronted with the terror of being spoken to in a foreign language, this will freeze any would-be inquirer in his or her tracks.
 Then, before they have the chance to recover from the initial shock, simply walk off towards the restrooms.
 Trust me, it works like a charm.

-What’s the deal with all these handicap facilities you ask?
-Well, Japan was rather late to accommodate those with mobility impairments.
+What’s the deal with all these universal accessible toilet facilities you ask?
+Well, Japan was rather late to accommodate those with mobility challenges but the country has made great strides in recent years.
 With that said, do you really think all those old ladies can squat low enough for a Japanese toilet?
 Yeah, don’t be too quick to answer that one.
 Many of them are probably more fit than your cannot-even-squat ass!

 So you boldly ventured off into the Japanese countryside without first taking a poop?
 Oh you poor fool.
 In these cases, your best bet is to look for the nearest convenience store and pray it isn’t one of the few without basic modern comforts.
 If there isn’t a store to be found, the train stations can usually be of assistance however the really rural facilities generally feature only squatters.
 Whatever you do, be sure to take care of mother nature before it comes a calling all of a sudden.